filipesilva/angular-quickstart-lib/README.md

 Every package on NPM has a unique name, and so should yours.
 If you haven't already, now is the time to change the name of your library.

-Use your editor to search the project for all instances of `angular-quickstart-lib` and change it to your intended name (also in `dash-case` format).
+Use your editor to search the project for all instances of `quickstart-lib` and change it to your intended name (also in `dash-case` format).
 The library name is mentioned on at least these files: